AmbireTech/adex-protocol/components/market.md

 This will return all campaigns (paginated to a maximum of 100 results, through `?limit` and `?skip`)

-By default, this will return all the `Rctive` or `Ready` campaigns.
+By default, this will return all the `Active` or `Ready` campaigns.
 Use `?status` to get campaigns with a different status.
 You can filter by multiple status values, e.g. `?status=Ready,Active`

 Each campaign will have: